 Hello and welcome to Birdgehls

-Birdgehls is a sustainable travel blog, focusing primarily on plastic-free living, conservation and travel around Australia.
+Birdgehls (the ‘g’ is pronounced “gah”) is a sustainable travel and photography blog, focusing primarily on plastic-free living, conservation and travel around Australia.
 I’m LC Hunter and here’s what you can expect to find on this blog:

 - Sustainable Travel: Particularly tips on travelling plastic free.

 - Green Living Tips: How to live an eco-friendly existence at home.